- Code EMET3006

 Upon successful completion, students will have the knowledge and skills to:

-- explain major econometric techniques for causal identification.
+- explain econometric techniques for estimating causal effects;

-- use statistical software for data management and analysis.
+- use statistical software to manage and analyse data;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.